 9. Vacationing in Miami – I went to Miami with my best friend, older brother, and his friend.
 The four of us had just been partying all night when we decided to leave and chill at the beach.
 It was about 1 AM or so.
 Being tipsy, us girls went to the public restroom nearby while the boys waited outside a few feet away.
 When I came out my brother told me a chilling story.
 He said two men were about to go inside the restroom after us until my brother and his friend walked up to them and they knew that it wasn’t worth the fight or hassle.
 Had my brother not been there guarding the area, God knows what would have happened that night in the restroom.
 I got into a fight with my brother and friend during this trip because he kept giving me shit for being naive.
 Yes, I agree, two girls dressed in skirts and heels should not be out alone in Miami at night.
 But that is precisely the problem.
 Why should two young girls be told to “be careful” and “cover up” or “don’t be stupid”?
 When are we going to call out the savage men?
 I mean shouldn’t we tell them, oh I don’t know, maybe DON’T FUCKING RAPE PEOPLE?
 Or to stop fucking acting like wild animals???
 It’s a SICK culture and I’m over it.

 10. When my boss was unprofessional – That time my boss wanted to hang out with me outside of work without our other co-workers.
 I played dumb and declined and he acted very strangely over the next few weeks, assigning me a shit load of work, more than usual.
+So he punished me for not taking in his advances.
 Enough said.

 And here are a couple screenshots I saved of more recent times:

 I’m not embarrassed or ashamed.
 When I was younger I felt very powerless and confused.
 Now that I’m wiser, I’m not afraid.
 I will not let a man scare or intimidate me.
-I carry pocket knives in the most unusual places so I am always prepared.
-I’m waiting to get my carry and conceal in a few months.
+Now, I am always prepared.

 What is with this whole purity and innocence surrounding a woman’s virginity?
 Like she automatically becomes used goods after having sex or something.
 Or get this.
 When a woman actually enjoys being sexual or having sex, she’s labeled a slut.